Guidance for COVID-19 following school reopening

 Assessing for COVID-19

 Assessing for COVID-19 is a two-fold approach.
-Daily self assessments are to be perfomed by the individual or parent or guardian, with further assessments by a health care provider based on symptoms, as required.
+Daily self assessments are to be performed by the individual or parent or guardian, with further assessments by a health care provider based on symptoms, as required.

 Daily self assessments